Archaeologist03/algorithms-data-structures/README.md

-## Algorithms and Data Structures practices - Codewards and Repl stuff
+## Algorithms and Data Structures practices - Codewars and Repl algorithms

-Some of saved repl algorithms i did in the past.
-And some other random (there is no better place for them) stuff.
-Mostly Algs and data structures.
+#### Some of codewars algorithms, and some of repl algorithms and data-structure practices.

 ##### How to Use `repl-algs` file
 Uncomment specific part of code (algorithm) you want to run.
 (If needed call the function. eg `someFunction(someinput)` )